bhavik3210/bhavik3210/RESUME.md

 - I do not like being dogmatic, the answer always comes out to be "IT DEPENDS" on the situation
 - Ability help others to improve their skills, workflows, productivity, etc.
 - I love improving my production speed and quality via manipulating my workflow
-- I like simple but not simplistic
+- I favor simple solutions to complex problems

 # Skills